 LLM in Environmental Law

 The Elisabeth Haub School of Law at Pace University was one of the first law schools in the country to develop a comprehensive and integrated curriculum in environmental law.
 With it came a commitment to ensure the sustainability of our natural and built environments.
 As the environmental program grew and prospered, it consistently achieved one of the highest rankings in the nation as an academic and action center.

-Pace’s environmental law program and LLM in environmental law prepare lawyers to address the scientific, economic and political forces that shape the environment and to work for outcomes that protect our natural surroundings and promote smart and sustainable development.
-Nearly 50 environmental courses are available to satisfy the requirements for the LLM in Environmental Law as well as the scholarly research degree of Doctor of Juridical Science (SJD) in Environmental Law.
+Pace Law’s LLM in environmental law prepares lawyers to address the scientific, economic and political forces that shape the environment and to work for outcomes that protect our natural surroundings and promote smart and sustainable development.
+Over 40 environmental courses are available to satisfy the requirements for the LLM in Environmental Law as well as the scholarly research degree of Doctor of Juridical Science (SJD) in Environmental Law.
 The LLM program also offers three optional specializations in Global Environmental Law, Land Use and Sustainable Development Law, and Energy and Climate Change Law.

 LLM Degree Requirements

 Both US-trained and international candidates must complete a minimum of 24 credits.
 The LLM in Environmental Law may be completed in two full-time semesters, although some students choose to take three semesters or more.
 Except with special permission of the Academic Dean, students must complete the LLM degree within three (3) years of matriculation.
 International students must complete Introduction to American Legal Systems and Introduction to US Legal Research and achieve at least a 2.33 grade point average.
-US-trained students must maintain a grade point average of 2.67.
-Unless registered in a specialized track, all candidates are required to take the following courses:
+US-trained students must achieve a grade point average of 2.67.
+Unless registered in a specialized track, candidates are required to take the following courses:

 - Environmental Law Survey (3 credits)